Audience: ClassLink Administrator

-OneSync exports and updates user in a destination via connections called user destination links.
-These links match users in OneSync to their respective counterpart accounts in a destination.
-To manage these links, OneSync offers an additional tool called correlation.
+OneSync exports and updates users in a destination via connections called User Destination Links.
+These links connect users in OneSync to their respective accounts in a destination.
+To manage these links, OneSync offers an additional tool called Correlation.

 The goal of correlation is to link users in OneSync to users who already exist in the target application for any subsequent actions taken in OneSync and to avoid any user duplication on export.
+For this reason, it is best to perform correlation before exporting.
 The process of correlation involves creating sets of increasingly specific conditions to match OneSync Users to users already present in the target application.
 Any remaining users can be correlated or matched manually.

 Correlation also offers additional tools to manage user destination links.
 You can break these links between accounts if you want to restart the provisioning process.
 These links may also become broken, rendering a OneSync user useless until that link is unlinked.
 In any case, correlation can help you manage these links.

-Before Correlating users, you can select specific Organization Units to stage destination users from.
+Before Correlating users, you can select specific Organization Units from which to stage destination users.
 Selecting no specific Organizational Units will stage all users in the Destination.
 While OneSync stages users for correlation, an animation will play to show you the visual progress of the staging.
 You can always come back to this tab to Re-Stage Users.

-Broken links include OneSync users that have user destination links to a destination, but found no corresponding users to match those users.
+Broken Links include OneSync users who have user destination links to a destination, but found no corresponding users to match those users.
 This means that the corresponding user accounts within a destination were somehow deleted.
 Thus, attempts to update users through these broken links will force an error within OneSync since there are no corresponding users within the destination to update.

 When finishing a correlation, you will be prompted to run a Dry Run or Export.
 It is advised to run an export to update all accounts analyzed during correlation.